Sam Hilliard Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.43 team ERA ranks 19th among all league pitching staffs.
+- The Marlins have the 21st-ranked team ERA across all league pitching staffs (4.56).

-- Marlins pitchers combine to rank 18th in baseball in home runs given up (27 total, 1.2 per game).
+- Marlins pitchers combine to allow 30 total home runs at a clip of 1.3 per game (to rank 20th in the league).

-- Hoeing will make his first start of the season for the Marlins.
+- Alcantara makes the start for the Marlins, his fifth of the season.
+He is 1-2 with a 5.84 ERA and 20 strikeouts through 24 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.